yecril71pl/cpp-docs.pl-pl/docs/standard-library/memory-functions.md

 ### <a name="parameters"></a>Parametry

+*Val*<br/>
-*Val* obiektu lub funkcji, dla którego ma zostać uzyskany prawdziwy adres.
+Obiekt lub funkcja, dla których ma być uzyskany prawdziwy adres.

 ### <a name="return-value"></a>Wartość zwracana